grain-lang/grain/stdlib/float64.md

 ```

 Infinity represented as a Float64 value.
-This is equivalent to `Infinityd`.
+This is an alternative to the `Infinityd` literal.

 ### Float64.**nan**